Genomon-Project/paplot-doc/data_qc.rst

   tooltip_format5 = ratio_30x: {ratio_30x:.2}

-Here, we set the first stack (stack1) to ratio_30x, the second stack (stack2) to ratio30 subtracted by ratio_20x, and so on.
+Here, we set the first stack (stack1) to ratio_30x, the second stack (stack2) to ratio_30 subtracted by ratio_20x, etc.

 Then, execute paplot.